-Goal: To reduce our campus methane emissions by redirecting food waste from the local landfill in order to create a nutrient-rich fertilizer that we can utilize on campus gardens and landscapes.
+Goal: Reduce food waste sent to the local landfill by diverting it to organic decay.
+This creates a nutrient-rich fertilizer that is utilized on campus gardens and landscapes.

 By composting, we complete the cycle of returning what was once grown in soil to make it's way back to the soil.